AidanMcMoneagle/YelpCamp/README.md

 ## Features
 - User authenitcation using passport.js
 - Interactive dot map of campground locations and geocoding of location description using MAPBOX API.
-- Image Upload to Cloudinary.
+- Image upload to Cloudinary.